tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * As pointed out previously, there is high autocorrelation at a lag of 1, slightly lower at lag 2, and so on.
 Then a high autocorrelation is found at a lag of 24, and multiples of 24, such as 48.

-  * This high autocorrelation at the -24 and -48 hour lag is a good example of seasonality; the weather today at noon is much more likely to be correlated with what the weather was yesterday at noon than, say, what the weather was last midnight.
+  * This high autocorrelation at the -24 and -48 hour lag is a good example of seasonality; the weather today at noon is much more likely to be correlated with what the weather was yesterday at noon than, say, what the weather was yesterday at midnight.

 Next, explain that the band in light blue is the confidence interval.